 Overview – Recipe

-The database providers can be SQL Server, SQL Server Desktop (MSDE), Access, Oracle, mySQL, or ODBC.
+The database providers can be SQL Server, Access, Oracle, mySQL, PostgreSQL, Cassandra, or MongoDB.

 There are three (3) basic table structures that can be used as a data source:

 - Multiple Records allows you to define one column for the target Open Automation Software Tag names and one column containing the values to write.

 - Single Record allows you associate Field Names with Open Automation Software Tags.
 During execution the values in first record returned are sent to the tags.